 Sue has been a student of yoga for about 15 years; "I enjoyed deepening my understanding of this amazing lifestyle practise as a student of the Yoga Like Water Teacher Training.
 I feel Yoga provides us with an energy balance and wellbeing benefit for everyone and anyone who practises and gives us a fundamental grounding to manage our sometimes hectic and often demanding lives.
 All I have to offer is a facilitation for others to share this energy and essence, to enable people to enjoy the benefit of connection of mind, body and breath, and to feel the amazing benefit of this movement.
 The practise I offer is Hatha based yoga combined with flow, focus themes and meditation and relaxation.

 Naomi Chunilal is the founder of YogaDevon which offers Hatha, Vinyasa and Restorative / Yin yoga classes / workshops and mindfulness and meditation sessions in and around Barnstaple.
-She is a British Wheel of Yoga teacher with over 25 years of practise experience, a complementary therapist and author of 'A Mindful Mother: A Practical and Spiritual Guide to Pregnancy, Childbirth and Beyond' (published by Watkins, 2015) "I hope to inspire and encourage you to open mind and body, touch the heart's infinite energy and deepen awareness and insight.
-To bring more wellbeing clarity and ease into your life, long after you step off your mat."
+She is a British Wheel of Yoga teacher with over 25 years of practise experience, a complementary therapist and author of 'A Mindful Mother: A Practical and Spiritual Guide to Pregnancy, Childbirth and Beyond' (published by Watkins, 2015) "My teaching aim is to inspire and support you to use yoga and meditation to open up the flow of mindfulness, wellbeing and inner peace in your life"

 Elly is founder of Swell Yoga who run a series of incredible yoga, surf and wellbeing retreats and experiences in Devon.
 Elly also teaches regular yoga sessions (currently online), including Energising Hatha, Moon Style Hatha and Relaxing Yoga Nidra Meditation.
 You can stay up to date on her beautiful Insta page.